 Scott Shields, “Legends of Bohemia: The Monterey Peninsula and Its Early Art Colony, 1875-1907,” 2004.

-Marilyn W. Kindred, “The Army and the Arts: A Study of Patronage in Nineteenth-century America,” (American Studies) 1981.
+Marilyn Anne Kindred, “The Army Officer Corps and the Arts: Artistic Patronage and Practice in America, 1820-85,” (American Studies) 1981.

 Terra Foundation for American Art, 2007-2013